 Case study 2:

-An infrastructure company broke the mold of setting up fixed-price contracts with its suppliers and moved to a gain-share target-price model.
+An infrastructure company broke the mould of setting up fixed-price contracts with its suppliers and moved to a gain-share target-price model.

 Technology enabled the automation of project estimation, invoicing and commercial management with suppliers, leading to a radical new commercial model that contributed to a total cost savings target of 18% sustained over a five-year period.